15205080581/polardb/intl.en-US/Product Introduction/What is ApsaraDB for POLARDB?.md

 -   **Read consistency**

-    The cluster address uses log sequence numbers \(LSNs\) to ensure global consistency in reading data and to avoid inconsistency caused by synchronization latency between the master node and read-only nodes.
+    The cluster address uses log sequence numbers \(LSNs\) to ensure global consistency in reading data and to avoid inconsistency caused by synchronization latency between the primary node and read-only nodes.

 -   **Millisecond-level latency in physical replication**

-    ApsaraDB for POLARDB uses redo log-based physical replication from the master node to read-only nodes instead of binlog-based logical replication to improve the efficiency and stability.
+    ApsaraDB for POLARDB uses redo log-based physical replication from the primary node to read-only nodes instead of binlog-based logical replication to improve the efficiency and stability.
 No latency is incurred for databases even if you perform DDL operations for a large table, such as adding indexes or fields.

 -   **Unlocked backup**